mtrevisan/Boxon/README.md

 <a name="changelog"></a>
 ## Changelog

+<a name="changelog-3.1.2"></a>
+### version 3.1.2 - 202403??

+- improvement on handling values inside big decimal converter.
+- improvement on error reporting.
+- renamed `Composer.composeMessage` into compose.
+- corrected error while showing the start array of message header in the description.

 <a name="changelog-3.1.1"></a>
 ### version 3.1.1 - 20240229

-- Fixed an error if annotating with @Skip as the last a of the POJO
+- Fixed an error if annotating with @Skip as the last a of the POJO.

 <a name="changelog-3.1.0"></a>
 ### version 3.1.0 - 20240228